The Role of Traditional Culture in Korean Cinema

 The Role of Traditional Dance and Performance Arts

-Traditional Korean dance and performance arts, such as Talchum (mask dance) and Pungmul (folk drumming), are often integrated into films to symbolize cultural identity and resistance.
-In Seopyeonje, the art of Pansori serves as a metaphor for perseverance and cultural preservation, demonstrating the power of traditional arts in cinematic storytelling.
+Films frequently use traditional Korean dance and performance arts, such as Pungmul (folk drumming) and Talchum (mask dancing), to represent cultural identity and resistance.
+Pansori painting is used as a metaphor for tenacity and cultural preservation in Seopyeonje, showcasing the effectiveness of traditional arts in cinematic narrative.

 Social Commentary Through Cultural Lenses